chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 * Caliptra JTAG is opened for the microcontroller and HW debug.

-* Device secrets (UDS, FE, key vault, and obfuscation key) are programmed to debug values.
+* Device secrets (UDS, FE, key vault, csr hmac key and obfuscation key) are programmed to debug values.

 If a transition to debug mode happens during ROM operation, any values computed from the use of device secrets may not match expected values.